JamieBali/MRSCC/README.md

 ## Neural Language Models

 A neural language model may provide more accurate results, but this will require the most experimentation as internal values will need to be optimised for the problem.

+## Pre-Trained Sets

+Lab 6 or 7, we covered the BERT pretrained model which had a fair degree of accuracy in terms of finding masked words in a string.
+This is clearly a good solution to the problem, though it may not have been a valid one during the actual challenge.